thirdreplicator/raku-orm/README.md

 ## Features

-* automatic id generation
+* automatic integer id generation per class, stored as a CRDT counter
-* instance loading
+* instance loading (must specify attributes to be loaded)
-* dynamic has-many loading methods
+* dynamic has-and-belongs-to-many ("habtm" or many-to-many) loading methods
 * save
 * delete

-The current version only supports has many relationships, but with just this you should be able to get many-to-many relationships by mutually defining many-to-many relationships on both classes.
-Please watch for more features coming in 2017.
+* inverse relationships (track which relationship is the inverse of the other).

+The current version only supports habtm (many-to-many) relationships.

-## TODO (hopefully soon)
+## TODO

-* belongs-to methods to retrieve the has-many instance. (e.g. post.author())
+* has-many / belongs-to
+* has-one

 ## USAGE